SLO | EN

 Objectives and competences

-- To introduce digital forensics legislation, the forensic process, and characteristics and use of digital evidence. - To demonstrate types and approaches to digital forensics and required skills. - To demonstrate in-depth computer forensics, data in non-volatile and volatile memory, and data encryption. - To practically present planning and conducting a forensic investigation.
+• To introduce digital forensics legislation, the forensic process, and characteristics and use of digital evidence. • To demonstrate types and approaches to digital forensics and required skills. • To demonstrate in-depth computer forensics, data in non-volatile and volatile memory, and data encryption. • To practically present planning and conducting a forensic investigation. • To develop digital competences (browsing, searching, filtering, evaluating and managing data, information and digital content, and problem solving).

 Content (Syllabus outline)

-- Digital evidence - Principles for dealing with digital evidence - Digital evidence acquiring procedure - Digital forensics types and approaches - Introduction to computer science, computer architecture, operating systems - Computer forensics - Data in non-volatile memory - Data encryption - Data in volatile memory - Tools for forensic investigations
+• Digital evidence • Principles for dealing with digital evidence • Digital evidence acquiring procedure • Digital forensics types and approaches • Cyber security and forensics • Online trust (deepfakes) • Introduction to computer science, computer architecture, operating systems • Computer forensics • Data in non-volatile memory • Data encryption • Data in volatile memory • Cryptocurrencies and blockchain • Tools for forensic investigations • Artificial intelligence in digital forensics

 Learning and teaching methods

 The subject will consist of lectures, tutorials, case studies, discussions on current topics, group and individual consultations and preparation of seminar papers.
-Special attention is focused on students' active participation in discussions and exercises.
+Use of student-centered approaches to teaching (problem-based learning, spaced learning, teaching with discussion, case study).

 Intended learning outcomes - knowledge and understanding